A gradient discretisation method to analyse numerical schemes for non-linear variational inequalities, application to the seepage problem: Numerical results

-{The maximum number of iterations of the monotonicity algorithm (Algorithm \ref{algo:monoton}) is also very far from the theoretical bound, with $6$ for the hexagonal mesh and $5$ for the Kershaw mesh.
+For all meshes, the maximum number of iterations of the monotonicity algorithm (Algorithm \ref{algo:monoton}) is also very far from the theoretical bound, with $6$ and $9$ for the hexagonal meshes, and $5$ and $6$ for the Kershaw meshes.
 Note that, between two iterations of the fixed-point algorithm, the sets $A$ and $B$ in the monotonicity algorithm are not reset.
 This means that the final sets obtained at level $n$ of Algorithm \ref{algorm-fixed} are used as initial guesses at level $n+1$ of this algorithm.
-This considerably reduces the number of iterations of Algorithm \ref{algo:monoton} and, after the first 2 or 3 iterations of Algorithm \ref{algorm-fixed}, the monotonicity algorithm converges in only 1 or 2 iterations.}
+This considerably reduces the number of iterations of Algorithm \ref{algo:monoton} and, after the first 2 or 3 iterations of Algorithm \ref{algorm-fixed}, the monotonicity algorithm converges in only 1 or 2 iterations.

 The monotonicity algorithm offers a way to determine the location of the seepage point.
-Following the interpretation of the model in \cite{A1}, the seepage point should split the free boundary $\Gamma_3$ into upper and lower parts in the following way: (1) there is no flow on the upper part (so $F_{K,\sigma}=0$ for every edge $\sigma$ in this part); (2) the pore pressure vanishes on the lower part (so $\bar u=y$ on this part); (3) both conditions are satisfied at the seepage point.
+Following the interpretation of the model in \cite{A1}, the seepage point should split the free boundary $\Gamma_3$ into upper and lower parts in the following way: (1) there is no flow on the upper part (so $F_{K,\sigma}=0$ for every edge $\sigma$ in this part); (2) the pore pressure vanishes on the lower part (so $\bar u=x_2$ on this part); (3) both conditions are satisfied at the seepage point.
 The first and second conditions are naturally expressed by Equation \eqref{eq:monotone-flux}.
-Since any edge in the set $B$ cannot satisfy the last property (due to the strict inequality $w_\sigma < \overline{y}_\sigma$), the seepage point does not lie on those edges.
-This point can thus be located at the edge $\sigma$ in the set $A$ whose midpoint has the largest ordinate $\overline y_\sigma$.
-Considering the mesh size and the fact that the HMM solution is computed at the mid-point of edges, our numerical results locate the seepage point at an ordinate in $[3.31,3.65]$ for the hexahedral mesh, and in $[3.28,3.63]$ for the Kershaw mesh.
+Since any edge in the set $B$ cannot satisfy the last property (due to the strict inequality $w_\sigma < \overline{x}_{2,\sigma}$), the seepage point does not lie on those edges.
+This point can thus be located at the edge $\sigma$ in the set $A$ whose midpoint has the largest ordinate $\overline{x}_{2,\sigma}$.
+Considering the mesh size and the fact that the HMM solution is computed at the mid-point of edges, our numerical results locate the seepage point at an $x_2$-coordinate in $[3.31,3.65]$ for \texttt{Hexa1}, and in $[3.28,3.63]$ for \texttt{Kershaw1}.
+The seepage position moves only by $1\%$ from \texttt{Hexa1} to \texttt{Hexa2}, and by $2\%$ from \texttt{Kershaw1} to \texttt{Kershaw2}.
 This location is in perfect agreement with the numerical tests in \cite{A1}.

-Testing the scheme on meshes with larger numbers of cells, the seepage location does not change much.
-We observe that the seepage position moves only by $1\%$ for a 1681-cell refinement of the hexahedral mesh, and by $2\%$ for a 4624-cell refinement of the Kershaw mesh.